Grand Egyptian Museum: Logo design

 On 10 June 2018, the museum's logo was revealed.
 The logo was designed by Tariq Atrissi.
 The cost of the design amounted to 800,000 Egyptian pounds, which included the costs of designing the museum exhibition implemented by the German company Atelier Bruckner.

 Management

 The GEM's management structure includes the Board of Trustees, the Board of Directors, and the Museum's CEO and vice presidents.

-The Board of Trustees is an oversight group responsible for approving the policy and plans of the Museum Authority.
+The Board of Trustees is an oversight body responsible for approving the Museum Authority's policies and plans.
 It consists of a 16-person council which sits for a term of 3 years.
-The composition, term length and scope of work of the Board of Trustees are determined by the President of Egypt.
+The composition, term length, and scope of work of the Board of Trustees are determined by the President of Egypt.

 Events

 The museum has hosted different artistic and cultural events and venues since its partial opening.
-On 20 January 2023, the first musical concert held in the museum had Egypt's soprano Fatma Said along with United Philharmonic Orchestra & Choir led by Nader Abbassi.
+On 20 January 2023, the first musical concert held in the museum was given by Egyptian soprano Fatma Said with the United Philharmonic Orchestra & Choir, conducted by Nader Abbassi.